 # → {"formula": "x(t) = Σ...", "T": "specification-axis", "fragments": [...]}

-I ran 10 validation prompts covering the full range of real inputs.
-9 passed on the first attempt with zero post-processing.
-1 failed on a malformed edge case ("???") where the model output valid JSON but omitted the formula field.
-I added a fallback in the API server to inject the formula if missing — all 10 now pass.
+I ran 10 test prompts covering the full range of real inputs.
+9 passed on the first try with no post-processing.
+1 failed on a tricky edge case ("???"): the model gave valid JSON but left out the formula field.
+I added a fallback in the API server to inject the formula if it is missing.
+All 10 now pass.

 Generation speed: 290 tokens per second on the RTX 5090.
-A typical sinc JSON output is 350-500 tokens.
-That's a 1.2-1.7 second round trip from request to complete JSON, including the HTTP overhead through the SSH tunnel.
+A typical sinc JSON output is 350 to 500 tokens.
+That is a 1.2 to 1.7 second round trip from request to complete JSON, including the HTTP overhead through the SSH tunnel.

-What surprised me most: the CONSTRAINTS band invariant holds across all 10 test cases without any post-processing.
-CONSTRAINTS is always the longest band, as specified.
-The model has internalized the rule, not just copied it from examples.
-That's when it clicked — this isn't template filling, it's genuine generalization.
+What surprised me most: the CONSTRAINTS band rule holds across all 10 test cases with no post-processing.
+CONSTRAINTS is always the longest band, just as specified.
+The model has learned the rule, not just copied it from examples.
+That is when it clicked: this is not template filling.
+It is real generalization.

-On sincllm.com, there are now two buttons: "Transform" and "AI Transform".
+On sincllm.com there are now two buttons: "Transform" and "AI Transform".
 The first runs the client-side template engine.
 The second calls the fine-tuned model.
 Both produce sinc JSON.
-The AI version reads your actual prompt and generates bands that are specific to your intent — not generic template text.
+The AI version reads your actual prompt and generates bands that match your specific intent, not generic template text.

 The cost per call went from $0.002 to $0.
-Not cheaper — zero.
-The marginal cost of running AI Transform one million times is the same as running it once: the electricity to spin up the RTX 5090, which is already on.
-I needed this to work on my hardware, and it does.
+Not cheaper: zero.
+Running AI Transform one million times costs the same as running it once: the electricity to keep the RTX 5090 on, which is already on.
+I needed this to work on my own hardware, and it does.

-This is the right architecture for features that need to run on every user interaction.
-The investment is in fine-tuning, not in per-call billing.
-Once the model is trained and deployed, the economics invert completely.
-I realized that the $0.002-per-call model was never the right shape — I was renting a capability I could own for $0.25 of data generation cost.
+This is the right setup for features that need to run on every user action.
+You invest in fine-tuning once, not in per-call billing forever.
+Once the model is trained and running, the economics flip completely.
+I realized the $0.002-per-call model was never the right shape: I was renting a capability I could own for $0.25 of data generation cost.